graboskyc/DigiSign/README.md

 * Web - _web_ - A URL to a website

 # Deployment
-* Deploy a Raspberry Pi with Windows 10 IOT
-* Connect it to the network
+## Realm Sync
 * Sign up for MongoDB Atlas
 * Create a cluster (free tier will work)
 * Using the [Realm-CLI](https://docs.mongodb.com/realm/cli/), import the contents of the `RealmExport` folder
-* Open the Realm App dashboard and confirm sync is enabled on the cluster and the API Key authentication is also enabled
+* Open the Realm App dashboard and confirm sync is enabled on the cluster and the API Key authentication is also enabled and email authentication is enabled
 * Generate an API key and save this string for later
+* Create a user manually (email/password) and you will need this later

+## IOT App
+* Deploy a Raspberry Pi with Windows 10 IOT
+* Connect it to the network
-* Download Visual Studio 2019, open the solution in `Digisign_Realm`
+ Download Visual Studio 2019, open the solution in `Digisign_Realm`
 * Copy the `Resources.resw.sample` into `Resources.resw` and enter the Realm App ID and the API key you generated above
 * Deploy the app onto the Pi
 * It will wait on the registration page seen above in the screenshot